haxtheweb/edtechjoker/draft-outline.md

 - [Week 4](fa-23/week-4/README.md)

 # Week 5: More JS Ecosystem shhhhhtuff
 - This was rough... by design.
+23/59 submissions, only a handful that got it working
+- vanilla vs platforms specific identification was decent, probably 70% success rate from what I saw
+  - this comes with just reviewing code and googl'ing for parts of code in docs to understand differences
+  - you also start to see some things over and over again and realize it's built in
 - Now, we'll use working examples from people who did, to learn about all 4 and remediate

 ## Common issues / general feedback